 Being burdened with massive debt usually brings feelings of depression and gloom.

-You regret the financial decisions you made, you feel hopeless about your future, and you suffer in despair about not having enough cash flow to survive.
+You regret the financial decisions you made, like being unable to save as much as you can from your salary, you feel hopeless about your future, and you suffer in despair about not having enough cash flow to survive.
 You might even feel a sense of isolation when you see others having fun with their money.

 The truth is, many Americans carry heavy debt, so you’re not alone.
 And many financial decisions you might regret come from the increasing costs of housing, tuition, and medical care.